sengsgx/sengsgx/README.md

 SENG base container used for compiling [sgx-ra-tls](https://github.com/cloud-security-research/sgx-ra-tls) and [Graphene-SGX](https://github.com/oscarlab/graphene)

-* `benchmarking/` -- contains scripts and manifests for running a set of real-world apps with the SENG Runtime
+* `benchmarking/` -- contains scripts and manifests for running and benchmarking a set of real-world apps with the SENG Runtime

 * `patches/` -- contains patch files for Graphene-SGX, sgx-ra-tls and [lwIP](https://savannah.nongnu.org/projects/lwip/)